allen-cell-animated/website-3d-cell-viewer/documentation/URL_SPEC.md

 The `url` parameter specifies the HTTPS URL of one or more volume to be loaded.
 Supported formats include OME-Zarr and OME-TIFF files.

-Multiple volumes can be loaded by including commas between each URL.
+Multiple volumes can be loaded by including commas between each URL, and will appear in the viewer as a single volume with all channels appended.
 This requires all volumes to have **some resolution/scale where the dimensions match.** The viewer will throw an error if there is no match possible.